• Jul 18, 2025

 See also: Top 10 Famous Temples in Delhi

 The Tirumala temple is generally open at a specific time.
 When visiting the Tirumala Tirupati temple, it is recommended that you go during the opening hours to worship the God.
-The temple also conducts various sevas throughout the day, the timing of which can be checked on the TTD website.
-Bring your focus to the information as mentioned, and know the general and religious timings of the Tirumala Tirupati temple.
+The temple also conducts various sevas throughout the day; their timings can be checked on the TTD website.
+Focus on the information mentioned, and know the general and religious timings of the Tirumala Tirupati temple.

 See also: 10 Famous Temples in Madhya Pradesh